coecms/clef/README.rst

 .. content-marker-for-sphinx

-Clef searches the ESGF datasets stored at NCI, both data published on the NCI ESGF node as well as files that are locally replicated from other ESGF nodes.
+Clef searches the Eerth System Grid Federation (ESGF) datasets stored at the Australian National Computational Infrastructure (NCI), both data published on the NCI
+ESGF node as well as files that are locally replicated from other ESGF nodes.

 Currently it searches the following datasets: